kl1nton/2_SBA_Practice_Papers/3_SBA_Practice_Paper.md

 ### Q43
 Which of the following statements regarding *dumping syndrome* is correct?

-	A. Can be avoided by performing a gastroenterostomy - F
+	A. Can be avoided by performing a gastroenterostomy
-	B. Results from hyperosmolar fluid reaching the small bowel - TRUE
+	B. Results from hyperosmolar fluid reaching the small bowel
-	C. Reduced by eating high-carbohydrate meals frequently - F
+	C. Reduced by eating high-carbohydrate meals frequently
-	D. Can cause constipatory symptoms - F
+	D. Can cause constipatory symptoms
-	E. Can be avoided by pylorus-preserving surgery - F
+	E. Can be avoided by pylorus-preserving surgery
 #### Answer: E. Can be avoided by pylorus-preserving surgery - *FALSE* = B. Results from hyperosmolar fluid reaching the small bowel
 - Dumping syndrome occurs after gastrectomy surgery due to
-	- rapid emptying of hyperosmolar contents into the small bowel
+	- rapid emptying of hyperosmolar contents into small bowel
-	- resultant rapid fluid shift into the lumen of the bowel
+	- results in *rapid fluid shift into lumen of bowel*
 - Patients complain of dizziness, faintness, nausea, and vomiting within 15 minutes of eating a meal
 - Patients are advised to take small meals frequently with a low carbohydrate and high fibre component
 - Late dumping syndrome may result in a reactive hypoglycaemia from a delayed insulin secretory response